-The Sanofi Genzyme Co-Pay Assistance Program helps eligible individuals in the United States pay for their eligible out-of-pocket costs for Cerdelga, including co-pays, co-insurance and deductibles, regardless of financial status*.
+The Sanofi Genzyme Co-Pay Assistance Program helps individual in the Unites States pay for their eligible out-of-pocket costs for Cerdelga, including co-pays, co-insurance and deductibles, regardless of financial status*.
 The program is open to individuals who:

-Once enrolled in the Sanofi Genzyme Co-Pay Assistance Program, Sanofi Genzyme will cover 100% of your eligible out-of-pocket Cerdelga drug costs up to the program maximum.
+To participate in this program you must complete an enrollment application.
+Once enrolled, Sanofi Genzyme will cover 100% of your eligible out-of-pocket Cerdelga drug costs up to the program maximum.

 Regardless of financial status, the program is open to individuals who:

 Have coverage or prescriptions paid for in part or full under any state or federally funded healthcare program including:

 Helpful information to have on hand when you apply: